-Maple Fairbanks (1915-2001) was a pioneering African-American figure skater that broke barriers in the skating world for people of color.
+Maple Fairbanks (1915-2001) was a pioneering Black figure skater that broke barriers in the skating world for people of color.
 She was a top coach to several Olympians.
-In 1997, she became the first African-American woman inducted into the U.S. figure Skating Hall of Fame.
+In 1997 she became the first African-American woman inducted into the U.S. figure Skating Hall of Fame.

 Fairbanks was born in New York City on November 14, 1915.
 As a young girl she was deeply inspired by a Sonia Henie movie.
 She soon saw a pair of black skates in a pawnshop and haggled the price down $1.50.
 They were two sizes too big but that didn’t stop Fairbanks, she stuffed the toes with cotton and tied them on.
 Fairbanks began to practice balancing by going up and down the stairs of her apartment building.
 She taught herself to skate on a frozen lake.
 The local public indoor rink denied her access because of her race, but Mabel kept returning to the rink day after day until the manager finally allowed her in.
 Pro skaters at the rink became interested in her and began giving her free skating lessons.
 Mabel was very talented and her skills were competition quality, but she was not allowed to join any figure skating clubs or allowed to participate in any competitions because she was black.